Spin and orbital excitations in undoped infinite layers: a comparison between superconducting PrNiO2 and insulating CaCuO2: Results and discussion

-Along the $[H,H]$ direction we notice that the maximum of the dispersion in PNO is not at the BZ boundary (0.25,0.25) r.l.u., but rather at (0.2,0.2) r.l.u., and that the elastic peak intensity increases very much beyond the BZ boundary in (0.25,0.25) r.l.u. (see Figure \ref{PNOCCOdata}(e)).
+Along the $[H,H]$ direction, we notice that the maximum of the dispersion in PNO is not at the BZ boundary (0.25,0.25) r.l.u., but rather at (0.2,0.2) r.l.u., and that the elastic peak intensity increases very much beyond the BZ boundary in (0.25,0.25) r.l.u. (see Figure \ref{PNOCCOdata}(e)).
 These facts might suggest the presence of an incommensurate resonant diffraction reflection distinct from the AFM (0.5,0.5) point, which cannot be reached in RIXS due to kinematic limitations.
 Those peculiarities had already been observed but not discussed in Ref. \onlinecite{rossi2024universal} for PNO and LaNiO$_2$.
-Together with the elastic peak at (0.5,0), the anomalies observed along the $[H,H]$ direction might indicate the presence of a 2D symmetry-breaking mechanism, such as stripe order, with complex phenomenology due to the interplay with the 3D magnetic structure.
-An investigation of this hypothesis falls beyond the scope of the present article.